nickcharlton/diff-check/README.md

 # diff-check

-An Action which runs a command and fails if it changes anything.
+n Action which runs a command and fails if it changes anything.